mo-to-la/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to display content list of current directory Script to change directory to user's home directory Script to display current working directory contents in long format
+Script to display content list of current directory Script to change directory to user's home directory Script to display current working directory contents in long format Script to display all directory's content, including hidden files